 If you would like more information or wish to report an update, please contact the head of the Open Access Department email@example.com.

-In general, the DFG expects research findings resulting from its funding projects to be made open access where possible.
-This does not constitute an obligation and the DFG does not state any requirements with regard to mandatory archiving in specific open access repositories.
+This does not constitute an obligation and the DFG does not state any requirements with regard to mandatory long-term archiving in specific open access repositories.

 Funding for publication of project results can be applied for as part of the project funding, although the maximum amount available per year is limited to 750 euros.
 This funding can also be used for open access publishing.
 There is no special funding available for open access publishing.
 The fixed publication funding may be saved up over the duration of a project and, if necessary, may be increased with funding reallocated from other projects.